 English language examination consists of reading of a general economics text (15 to 20 lines), summary of the text and discourse on an issue related to the applicant’s major specialization and intention concerning the studies pursued.

-More information can be found at the webpage of the Office for Science and Research of the University of Economics, Prague.
+More information can be found at the webpage of the Office for Science and Research of the Prague University of Economics and Business.